Colorado First Time Home Buyer Expert, Denver Mortgage

 HOW DOES PURCHASING A HOME COMPARE WITH RENTING?

 HOW DO I MAKE AN OFFER in a Homes for Sale?

-Your real estate agent will assist you in making an offer, which will include the following information:
+Your Real Estate agent will assist you in making an offer, which will include the following information:

 - Complete legal description of the property